 Our Forest School Program

 In July 2013, Michelle took the first ever Forest School Practitioner’s course to be offered in Canada.
 She spent the week outside at what is now the site of the Ottawa Forest and Nature School , learning everything from how to do risk assessments, to understanding emotional intelligence and how that applies in a Forest School setting.
 They learned practical skills such as knots, fire lighting, tool use and how to make it a safe but child led activity.
 Taking this course allowed her to tailor the Chelsea Forest School programming to suit the environment and area surrounding our school.

 The Junior class Forest School program starts off gradually for the children.
 Time spent venturing further afield increases as the year progresses.
 During the Fall, the class is focused on being introduced to the concept of school and learning the rules they must follow in order to be safe.
-This might take longer than the senior and mixed classes.
+This might take longer than in the Senior and Mixed classes.
 The children spend the better part of their days exploring the environment surrounding their school.
 As the year progresses and if the maturity allows, the class will travel further afield, following the curriculum of the Senior and Mixed class, which is listed below.

 In September, the children in the Senior and Mixed and Full Day Fours classes spend their time exploring their immediate environment.
 It doesn’t take long before they are ready to explore all of our different forest sites.
 Although the focus in the Fall is introducing the children to our school’s routines and safety rules they must follow, we do lots of exploring and gradually become a team that knows each other well, and looks after one another.

 Winter brings new and exciting challenges as the children learn about our winter environment.
 Sledding is a favourite activity but they will also build winter shelters, do snow art, and if the teachers believe they are ready, they will start to talk about how to build a fire.